-Weeks 9-10 Formal Observation Form using: • Observations of Student Teacher in classroom teaching • Sample lesson plans Pre-Observation N/A N/A University Supervisor Formal Observation 2 Conference: Observation area(s) of focus is/are determined from areas for improvement identified in Formative 2, Formative Dispositions, or other observations.
-Completion of COE N/A N/A Due: March 13, 2020 Formal Observation Form using: Observations of Student Teacher in classroom teaching Sample lesson plans Weeks 10-11 Formative Student Teaching Evaluation 3 Due: March 27, 2020 Observations of Student Teacher in classroom teaching Sample lesson plans Domain 3: Reflective Log (to be uploaded to LiveText by ST prior to US & CT completion of Formative 3); Due date to be determined by the US Expected Number of Elements: All LEADS elements have been observed Expected Level of Performance: Student Teachers will demonstrate at least 17 LEADS elements at the "Effective" level or higher with no ratings of "Not Using" or "Beginning" on any LEADS element.
+Weeks 9-10 University Supervisor Formal Observation 2 Due: March 13, 2020 Formal Observation Form using: Observations of Student Teacher in classroom teaching Sample lesson plans Pre-Observation Conference: Observation area(s) of focus is/are determined from areas for improvement identified in Formative 2, Formative Dispositions, or other observations.
+Completion of COE Student Teaching Formal Observation Form using: Observations of Student Teacher in N/A N/A Student Teacher in classroom teaching Sample lesson plans Weeks 10-11 Formative Student Teaching Evaluation 3 Due: March 27, 2020 Observations of Student Teacher in classroom teaching Sample lesson plans Domain 3: Reflective Log (to be uploaded to LiveText by ST prior to US &amp; CT completion of Formative 3); Due date to be determined by the US Expected Number of Elements: All LEADS elements have been observed Expected Level of Performance: Student Teachers will demonstrate at least 17 LEADS elements at the "Effective" level or higher with no ratings of "Not Using" or "Beginning" on any LEADS element.
 As a reminder, the following LEADS elements must be at "Effective" or higher on the Summative Student Teaching Evaluation (Weeks 13-14): 5, 7, 9, 12, 20, 21, and 30.
 For all scores of "Not Using" or "Beginning" or more than 17 LEADS elements at a "Developing" level: The US must provide specific written feedback and specific recommendations for improvement.
 The US, CT, and Student Teacher meet and create a remediation plan to address concerns.
 Please refer to Remediation Plan template in handbook.
 If all LEADS elements have not been demonstrated: The US, CT, and Student Teacher must meet and determine how all elements can be demonstrated by the Summative Student Teaching Evaluation.
 Weeks 13-14 Summative Dispositions Evaluation Due: April 17, 2020 Observations of Student Teacher in classroom teaching Expected Level of Performance: Student Teachers will demonstrate all Dispositional standards at the "Target" level.
 For all scores of "Unacceptable", "Developing 1", or "Developing 2": • Student Teacher will receive an "Unsatisfactory" in student teaching course.

-Weeks 13-14 FSA #9: Summative Student Teaching Evaluation Due: April 17, 2020 Domains 2 and 4: Observations of Student Teacher in classroom teaching Domains 1 and 3: Capstone Instructional Impact Analysis Expected Level of Performance: Student Teachers will demonstrate at least 22 of the 37 LEADS elements at the "Effective" level or higher.
+Weeks 13-14 FSA #9: Summative Student Teaching Evaluation Due: April 17, 2020 Observations of Student Teacher in classroom teaching Domains 1 and 3: Capstone Instructional Impact Analysis Expected Level of Performance: Student Teachers will demonstrate at least 22 of the 37 LEADS elements at the "Effective" level or higher.
 As part of the 22 LEADS elements, the following 7 must be demonstrated at Effective: 5, 7, 9, 12, 20, 21, and 30.
 No ratings of "Not Using" or "Beginning".
-For any score of "Not Using" or "Beginning": Student Teacher will receive an "Unsatisfactory" in student teaching course.
-For less than 22 scores of "Effective": Student Teacher will receive an "Unsatisfactory" in student teaching.
-For LEADS elements 5, 7, 9, 12, 20, 21, and 30 scored below "Effective": Student Teacher will receive an "Unsatisfactory" in student teaching. --- --- ---
+For any score of "Not Using" or "Beginning": • Student Teacher will receive an "Unsatisfactory" in student teaching course.
+For less than 22 scores of "Effective": • Student Teacher will receive an "Unsatisfactory" in student teaching.
+For LEADS elements 5, 7, 9, 12, 20, 21, and 30 scored below "Effective": • Student Teacher will receive an "Unsatisfactory" in student teaching. --- --- -- ---